Feminist views on transgender topics: Africa

-The Americas
+South America

 Argentina

 During the 1990s, Argentine LGBT activism took off, and the end of the decade saw the entry of travestis into spaces of feminist discussion, marking the beginning of transfeminism in Argentina.
 Lohana Berkins was a feminist and one of travesti activism's most prominent leaders.
 Berkins got into feminism in the 1990s through meetings with lesbian feminists such as Alejandra Sarda, Ilse Fuskova, Chela Nadio and Fabiana Tron.

 The Argentine government's response to the COVID-19 pandemic in Argentina included trans-inclusive gender-based measures, with Minister of Women, Genders and Diversity Elizabeth Gómez Alcorta stating that "trans people are particularly vulnerable in our country."

 The Argentine feminist movement, including the National Gathering of Women, has seen debates over reforming the Spanish language to be more gender neutral in recent years.

 The campaign to legalise abortion in Argentina has included transgender people, and after the movement was successful, the bill legalising abortion explicitly included trans and non-binary people.